 Behind the Scenes

 Just as he was for Dune, director Denis Villeneuve is back behind the camera for Dune: Part Two.
-This will officially make it his first sequel ever.
-At least to a film of his own.
-Jon Spaihts is still writing the script for the second chapter of the story.
-Filming begins in the fall of 2022.
-Hans Zimmer will also return to score the sequel.
+Jon Spaihts wrote the script for the second chapter of the story.
+Hans Zimmer also returned to score the sequel.

 Dune: Part Two‘s Release Date